DreymaR/BigBagKbdTrixPKL/README.md

 * To choose a layout variant, select the **Layout/Settings…** menu option.
 The EPKL Settings User Interface pops up.
 * Choose a layout with your keyboard type, variant/locale and Curl/Angle/Wide etc preferences.
-    - There are two main layout types: VK which only moves your keys, and eD which maps each shift state.
+    - There are two main layout types: VK/SC which only moves your keys, and eD which maps each shift state.
     - There are several premade Locale variants, if you need to type in other languages.
 Check out which variants exist – they'll likely be eD variants.
     - There are several ergonomic variants, which you can read about in the Big Bag: Curl(DH), Angle, Wide, Sym…
 * Helpful help images are shown by default.
 To show them only when modifiers are pressed, change `img_HideStates` to `0` on the `Settings` tab.
 You can choose whether to show images at all, or which ones to show; see the [EPKL_Settings][SetDef] file for more explanations.